The core of housing markets from an agent's perspective: Is it worth sprucing up your home?: Introduction.

-Although the core of housing markets has been the subject of considerable research, there are still many challenges which have not been addressed.
-Consider the following question: given an agent $a$ and a house $h$, does there exist an allocation in the core where $a$ obtains $h$?
-Or one where $a$ does not obtain $h$?
-Can we determine whether $a$ may receive a house better than her own in some core allocation?
+In the first part of our work, we focus on the computational complexity of the above questions.
 Similar questions have been extensively studied in the context of the \textsc{Stable Marriage} and the \textsc{Stable Roommates} problems~\cite{Knuth1976,GusfieldIrving-book,Dias-2003,Fleiner-Irving-Manlove,Cseh-Manlove-SR-2016}, but have not yet been considered in relation to housing markets.